Nauja/unity3d-meele2d-raycast-sample/README.md

 ![Controls](https://github.com/Nauja/unity3d-meele2d-raycast-sample/raw/media/controls.png)

   * Left/Right arrow or Left analog stick: Move
-  * Space or Bottom button: Punch
+  * Space or Bottom button: Punch, a light attack that hits one time
-  * E or Left button: Kick
+  * E or Left button: Kick, a light attack that hits one time
-  * Ctrl or Up button: High punch
+  * Ctrl or Up button: High punch, an heavy attack that hits three times

 ## Animation Driven Hitbox and Events